What Is a Gas Compressor?

 Types of Dynamic Compressors

-- Axial Compressors.
-A rotating, airfoil-based compressor in which the gas, typically air, flows parallel to the axis of rotation.
-An axial compressor consists of a series of stages where each stage comprises a rotor and a stator.
-The kinetic energy of the air is increased by the rotor and then diffused (the air velocity is reduced) in the stage to increase the static pressure at the outlet of the stage.
-Axial compressors are basically high-flow, low-pressure machines, in contrast to the lower flow, high-pressure centrifugal compressors.
+An axial compressor is a rotating, airfoil-based machine where the gas, usually air, moves parallel to the axis of rotation.
+It features multiple stages, each comprising a rotor and a stator.
+The rotor increases the air’s kinetic energy, which is then diffused (the air velocity is reduced) in the stage, increasing the static pressure at the stage’s outlet.
+Axial compressors are high-flow, low-pressure machines, in contrast to the lower-flow, high-pressure centrifugal compressors.
 Axial compressors are more efficient than centrifugal compressors.
 However, centrifugals are less vulnerable and, hence, more reliable, have wider operating ranges, and are less susceptible to fouling.

-- Centrifugal Compressors.
-A centrifugal compressor imparts kinetic energy into the gas stream by increasing the velocity of the air using a rotating element called an impeller and then converts this kinetic energy into potential energy in the form of pressure.
-The gas enters the impeller at the center and the rotating fins, or vanes, increase the velocity of the gas as it moves radially outward to the outer diameter of the impeller.
+A centrifugal compressor imparts kinetic energy to the gas stream by increasing the air’s velocity using a rotating element called an impeller.
+Then it converts this kinetic energy into potential energy in the form of pressure.
+The gas enters the impeller at the center, and the rotating fins, or vanes, increase its velocity as it moves radially outward to the impeller’s outer diameter.
 Due to the continuous flow through multiple stages, centrifugal compressors are designed to thrive in higher capacities and are best suited for applications above 200 total horsepower.

 Get Started With Ro-Flo Compressors